mattias-p/linky/README.md

 example_site/path/to/absolute.md:5: ABSOLUTE /path/to/other.md#non-existing
 ```

-Specify the document root using the --root option to allows linky to
+If you specify the document root using the --root option linky proceeds
-proceed with the resolution relative to that directory:
+with the resolution relative to that directory:

 ```sh
 $ linky --check --root=example_site example_site/path/to/absolute.md